 Employees who are burned out or chronically frustrated are not only likely to feel unhappy on the job, but also will be more prone to illness and absenteeism.
 So, be sure to give them the support they need to stay healthy and engaged and maintain work-life balance.

-For more results from our research, and additional insights on the importance of fostering employee happiness at work, visit the IT'S TIME WE ALL WORK HAPPY.® page on the Robert Half website.
-There, you can access free resources related to our research, including a research report, interactive e-book, and videos.
+For more results from our research, and additional insights on the importance of increasing employees' job satisfaction, download the IT'S TIME WE ALL WORK HAPPY.® report.